+TSA Arrests Me for Using the Fourth Amendment as a Weapon (Tales from the Edge of a Revolution #2) I'm speaking loud and clear so those around me can hear.
+Before I get to "unreasonable search" a man in an ill-fitting suit and a tie marches up to me.
+Naomi Wolf: Fascist America, in 10 easy steps.
 Last autumn, there was a military coup in Thailand.
 The leaders of the coup took a number of steps, rather systematically, as if they had a shopping list.
 In a sense, they did.
 Within a matter of days, democracy had been closed down: the coup leaders declared martial law, sent armed soldiers into residential areas, took over radio and TV stations, issued restrictions on the press, tightened some limits on travel, and took certain activists into custody.
-They were not figuring these things out as they went along.
-If you look at history, you can see that there is essentially a blueprint for turning an open society into a dictatorship.

 William D. Hartung: Is Lockheed Martin Shadowing You?: How a Giant Weapons Maker Became the New Big Brother.
 Revealed: US spy operation that manipulates social media.
 The US military is developing software that will let it secretly manipulate social media sites by using fake online personas to influence internet conversations and spread pro-American propaganda.
 A Californian corporation has been awarded a contract with United States Central Command (Centcom), which oversees US armed operations in the Middle East and Central Asia, to develop what is described as an "online persona management service" that will allow one US serviceman or woman to control up to 10 separate identities based all over the world.
-The project has been likened by web experts to China's attempts to control and restrict free speech on the internet.